lijinf2/gqr/script/README.md

 ## More scripts

-### Data transformation
+### Data generation or transformation

 GQR only takes fvecs as input formats.
-However, many datasets such as Glove and Tiny have their own format.
-We provide applications for dataset transformation under folder data_to_fvecs.
+We can generate random datasets or transform existing datasets under folder data_to_fvecs.

 ### K-Means hashing